cheald/shadowcraft-ui/README.markdown

 You'll want items in your database.
 Fortunately, that's easy.

     rails console production
+    > Item.populate_gear
+    > Item.populate_gems
-    > Item.populate
+    > Glyph.populate!
     > Enchant.update_from_json!

 Congrats.
 You now have ~2000 items and gems locally cached.

-## To do

-* Aldriana is working on shadowcraft-engine, a Python library for computation of DPS and other metrics given various inputs.
-While not ready yet, the plan is to integrate by wrapping it in a Twisted app and communicating with the UI via websockets.

 ## Contributing

 Guidelines:

-* app.js should lint reasonably well.
+* All client app updates are done in coffeescript, and make.watchr is used to compile them into concatenation.js.
 * Markup should validate as HTML5.
-* Javascript should be tested for workingness in Chrome and Firefox at a minimum, with Safari, Opera, and IE9 as bonus candidates.
+* Javascript should be tested for workingness in Chrome, Firefox 3.6/4, Safari, and IE9.
 * Commits shall have useful (terse is okay) commit messages.
 * A test suite would be particularly welcome.